 You only need to build Connector/ODBC from source on Windows to modify the source or installation location.
 If you are unsure whether to install from source, please use the binary installation detailed in Section 4.1, “Installing Connector/ODBC on Windows”.

 Building Connector/ODBC from source on Windows requires a number of different tools and packages:

-Suitable C compiler, such as Microsoft Visual C++ or the C compiler included with Microsoft Visual Studio 2015 or later.
+A suitable C++ compiler, such as Microsoft Visual C++ or the C++ compiler included with Microsoft Visual Studio 2015 or later.
 Compiling Connector/ODBC 5.3 can use VS 2013.

-MySQL client libraries and include files from MySQL 8.0 or higher for Connector/ODBC 8.0, or MySQL 5.7 for Connector/ODBC 5.3.
-This is required because Connector/ODBC uses calls and structures that exist only starting from this version of the library.
-To get the client libraries and include files, visit http://dev.mysql.com/downloads/.
+The MySQL client library and include files from MySQL 8.0 or higher for Connector/ODBC 8.0, or MySQL 5.7 for Connector/ODBC 5.3.
+This is required because Connector/ODBC uses calls and structures that do not exist in older versions of the library.
+To get the client library and include files, visit https://dev.mysql.com/downloads/.

 Set the environment variables for the Visual Studio toolchain.
 Visual Studio includes a batch file to set these for you, and installs a Start menu shortcut that opens a command prompt with these variables set.

 installation path, while using the short-style file names.
 For

 C:\> set MYSQL_DIR=C:\PROGRA~1\MySQL\MYSQLS~1.0